 When you are thinking about becoming a community sponsor, you may discover that you are already part of a group – be it a faith group, a business or a community group – which can provide the foundation for your sponsorship group.
 Alternatively, you may find that you need to form a group from scratch.
 This might mean that you need to establish new links and connections in your local community to seek out like-minded people who also wish to provide practical assistance to refugees.

-Although groups have organised themselves in different ways, all sponsorship groups need to name a lead sponsor as part of the application process.
+Although groups have organised themselves in different ways, all sponsorship groups need to name a Lead Sponsor as part of the application process.

-A lead sponsor is the person with overall responsibility for your community sponsorship and is authorised to sign the sponsor agreement prior to a family arriving.
-If you are partnering with another charity, your lead sponsor will need to be a named representative of that organisation.
+A Lead Sponsor is the person with overall responsibility for your community sponsorship and is authorised to sign the sponsor agreement prior to a family arriving.
+If you are partnering with another charity, your Lead Sponsor will need to be a named representative of that organisation.

 Setting up your group

-- You’ll need to give your group a name – creating a clear identity for yourselves will help you with fundraising, awareness raising and bringing your group together.
+- You’ll need to give your group a name – creating a clear identity for yourselves will help you with fundraising, raising awareness and bringing your group together.